binqry/binq/README.md

 ## Manipulate Local Index Dataset

-You can interact with Index Dataset using `binq`, but currently CLI only supports Local Dataset in filesystem.
+You can interact with Index Dataset using `binq` command, but currently CLI only supports Local Dataset in filesystem.

 Commands Syntax: